splunk/public-o11y-docs/apm/span-tags/cmms.rst

 How custom Monitoring MetricSets add value to your organization
 ======================================================================

-APM generates a collection of MMS by default; see :ref:`mms-dimensions`.
+APM generates a collection of MMS by default; see :ref:`monitoring-metricsets`.
 You can create additional MMS with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version`` or ``cloud.provider``.

 You can create custom MMS at the service level and the endpoint (span) level.
 When you create a custom dimension for a service-level MMS, APM generates MMS that include the six service-level metrics listed in :ref:`service-mms`, with your chosen indexed span tag or process as a custom dimension.
 If you select to add endpoint-level metrics as well, APM generates MMS that include the six span-level metrics listed in :ref:`endpoint-mms`, with your chosen indexed span tag or process as a custom dimension.